oicheryl/oicheryl.github.io/_posts/2020-07-01-cloud-native-london-july-2020.md

 ### Overview

-Kicking off three great talks was Josh Armitage from Contino, with Serverless vs Kubernetes - The Great Cloud Native Debate.
+Kicking off three great talks was Josh Armitage from Contino, with Serverless vs Kubernetes - The Great Cloud Native Debate (starting at [38:28](https://youtu.be/YzsKp6Je8eY?t=2308)).
 He mentioned in his takeaways:

 * When working on greenfield systems, optimise for a tight Build -> Measure -> Learn loop, aka lean startup methodologies, over engineering for potential scale
 * Activities fall into 3 buckets, value generating, necessary waste and unnecessary waste, by bucketing what we do we can maximimise, minimise and eliminate as appropriate
 * Going serverless first is a good rule of thumb, especially for web apps, if you have strict technical or regulatory requirements you may need to look at Kubernetes

-Next up was Juergen Etzlstorfer from Dynatrace who told us about Overcoming scalability issues in your Prometheus ecosystem.
+Next up was Juergen Etzlstorfer from Dynatrace who told us about Overcoming scalability issues in your Prometheus ecosystem (starting at [1:13:56](https://youtu.be/YzsKp6Je8eY?t=4436)).
 His takeaways are:

 * Overcome the challenge of complex onboarding and ad-hoc configuration of applications by applying a GitOps approach to stay in control.
 * Use code generators instead of manually creating configuration files and dashboards.
 Significantly reduce the time you spend and errors you make when writing configuration files.